thyecust/type/type_system.md

 A type system can be regarded as calculating a kind of static approximation to the runtime behaviors of the terms in a program.
 [1]

+## Sound, complete, consistent

+alse known as soundness, completeness and termination.

+Sound: well-typed terms do not go wrong.
+Also known as safety.

+Complete: good terms are well-typed.
+Usually not true.

+Consistent: term is either well-typed or bad-typed.
+Or, type-checking must terminate.
+Usually not true.

 ## Refs

 1. TAPL 1.1